Chaste/Chaste.github.io/site/content/docs/user-tutorials/RunningPottsBasedSimulations.md

         cells_generator.GenerateBasicRandom(cells, p_mesh->GetNumElements(), p_transit_type);

 ```

-Now we have a mesh and a set of cells to go with it, we can create a `CellPopulation`{.cpp}.
+Now we have a mesh and a set of cells to go with it, we can create a `CellPopulation`.
 In general, this class associates a collection of cells with a mesh.
-For this test, because we have a `PottsMesh`{.cpp}, we use a particular type of
+For this test, because we have a `PottsMesh`, we use a particular type of
-cell population called a `PottsBasedCellPopulation`{.cpp}.
+cell population called a `PottsBasedCellPopulation`.

 ```cpp
         PottsBasedCellPopulation<2> cell_population(*p_mesh, cells);

 ```

 We can set the "Temperature" to be used in the Potts Simulation using the optional command below.
 The default value is 0.1.

 ```cpp
         cell_population.SetTemperature(0.1);
 ```

 By default the Potts simulation will make 1 sweep over the whole domain per timestep.
 To use a different
 number of sweeps per timestep use the command.